manucabral/py-smn/README.md

 # argentina-weather
-A free and simple weather API
+A free weather/forecast API wrapper from Argentina